Notes on the Geography of South Africa: Johannesburg to Ladybrand

 Far and away the most impressive building in town.

-Even some of the secondary streets speak to someone's ambition, once.
+Some of the secondary streets speak to someone's ambition, once.

 Merchants aren't far behind.